 Were silent films always presented with music?

 It's a mistake to look at the "silent film era" as a uniform time.
-It took a while for film presentation to become standardized, and there's a lot of evidence that before 1910 a lot of theaters may have not used music, or had a musician who played to entertain the audience while the film was being rewound rather than during the film itself.
-But it's safe to say that by 1913, appropriate music was expected to be played during a film screening.
+It took a while for film presentation to become standardized, and there's a lot of evidence that before 1910 a lot of theaters may have not used music, or had a musician who played to entertain the audience during the pauses while the film was being rewound rather than during the film itself.
+But it's safe to say that by 1913, in most theaters appropriate music was expected to be played during a filmw screening.

 How is a silent film score put together?